akshayjain1996/BlueMessenger/doc/phase2/report.md

     - Siddharth, Priyen, Akshay, Taras, Sneh

 The order of tasks that were to be completed were:

 1. UI was completed, the basic layouts of the app were ready and the navigation between activities were taken care of.
 Since the Bluetooth backend connections were not yet implemented, we used a text file as the “stand-in” for the basic user interactions (i.e. sending messages).
-		The user sending message → write to text file
+		* The user sending message → write to text file
-        The user receiving message → read from text file
+        * The user receiving message → read from text file

-    Done by: Alex, Taras, Siddharth, Sneh
+    - by Alex, Taras, Siddharth, Sneh

 2. The other three were done simultaneously with each person contributing to some part of the backend
  		* Taras implemented the scanning of devices